What You’ll Learn 💾

 RPCIII (*.rsp)

-RCP III data format used for road load data analysis.
+RPC III data format: Used for road load data analysis.
 The buffer length field can be set to match the analysis capabilities.
-With large files, a larger buffer length is recommended.
-The buffer length should be multiple of 2, i.e. 256, 512, 1024, and so on.
+For large files, a larger buffer length is recommended.
+The buffer length should be a multiple of 2 (e.g., 256, 512, 1024, etc.).

 Comtrade (*.cfg)